How to Comply with CAN-SPAM and All of Its New Rules

 CAN-SPAM compliance is the minimum standard which an email sender must meet if they have any hope of having their email delivered to the inbox, rather than it being delivered to the junk folder or otherwise blocked as spam.
 However, most ISPs and spam filters require more stringent mailing list maintenance processes than CAN-SPAM requires - again, CAN-SPAM is the minimum standard.

 Here is what you must do in order to meet the CAN-SPAM requirements.
-The below is current as of 2012, and includes the newest rules for CAN-SPAM, which were published in May of 2008.
+The below is current as of 2016, and covers both the original requirements of the CAN-SPAM Act of 2003, as well as the updates published by the FTC in May of 2008.

 CAN-SPAM Requires that: